 The Gurudongmar lake has been named after Guru Padmasambhava (an 8th-century Indian Buddhist master) who came here on his way back from Tibet.
 There is a legend associated with him and the lake.
 Since the lake used to completely freeze during winter and could not be used as a source of drinking water during such time, the locals pleaded to Guru for a solution.

-On your way back from Gurudongmar, stop at Chopta Valley located at 13,200ft near Thangu.
-It's only 2kms from Thangu towards Gurudongmar.
-So while returning, Chopta Valley will come first and then Thangu.
+On your way back from Gurudongmar, stop at Chopta Valley located at an altitude of 13,100ft near Thangu.
+It's only 2kms from Thangu on a short diversion.
 This is a picture perfect valley.

 And during winter however the valley is snow covered.
 This is where you can walk over frozen river during the winter time.
 Spend some time here and proceed to Lachen via Thangu.

-How to visit
+How to visit Lachen & Gurudongmar

 Suggested Tour Plan from Gangtok